ucb-bar/maveric-bringup/README.md

 ### Controlled Impedance Traces

 - [JLCPCB Controlled Impedance Calculator](https://jlcpcb.com/pcb-impedance-calculator)
-  - With the above stackup for 50 Ohm single-ended (non coplanar) on top copper with ground on In2.Cu
+  - With the above stackup for 50 Ohm single-ended (non coplanar) (microstrip) on top copper with ground on In1.Cu
   - Trace width: **6.16 mils**

 ### Design Notes